 Many pet owners encounter problems at the vet.
 The dogs and cats do not like to be examined.
 From an early age make it a pleasant experience for your pet to be handled and examined by different people.
 Always do this while you are present to reassure and reward the dog with praise and ‘titbits’.
 Only ask sensible people, who are used to dogs to assist you with this exercise.

 Some if not most vets prefer to examine their patients on a table.
 So if you have a dog that can be lifted onto a suitable table, get the dog used to being put on the table.
 Hold him in a comfortable position for a few seconds, praising him and reassuring him, then give him a ‘titbit’ and gently lift him off.
 Never let a dog jump off the table by himself.
 If you use a table make sure a mat or cover is placed on it so that it is not slippery for the dog.
 There is no quicker way to make a dog hate being picked up and put on a table than to place it on a slippery surface.

 Administering prescribed treatments:

 Often following a visit to your vet you will be required to continue a course of treatment at home.
-This can include: giving pills or liquid medicine (orally); applying ointments to eyes, ears and skin; giving eye or ear drops.
+This can include: giving pills or liquid medicine (orally); applying ointments to eyes, ears, and skin; giving the eye or ear drops.